• Skip to primary navigation

 Chartered Financial Consultant Certifications is next on our list.
 The American College of Financial Services confers the Chartered Financial Consultant (ChFC) title for financial professionals.
 The ChFC designation was designed as a replacement for the CFP designation.
 It is, however, less well-known than the CFP.

-The ChFC provides an in-depth treatment of a wide range of financial planning topics, including insurance, income tax, and retirement planning.
+The ChFC provides an in-depth treatment of various financial planning topics, including insurance, income tax, and retirement planning.
 The ChFC contains exams at the end of each course, unlike the CFP, which has a final exam at the end of the program.

-Basically, there are eight necessary courses and eight tests for the ChFC.
-The cost of obtaining your ChFC certification is $5,400 and it normally takes six to nine months.
+Basically, there are eight required courses and eight tests for the ChFC.
+The cost of obtaining your ChFC certification is $5,400 and it usually takes six to nine months.

 7. Chartered Global Management Accountant (CGMA) Certification